yungyuc/nsdhw_19au/hw4/README.rst

 Question
 ========

-Based on what you wrote in ``hw3`` or that in the course notes, use tiling technique to speed up the matrix-matrix multiplication without limiting the matrix or tiling size.
+Based on what you wrote in the previous homework assignment or that in the course notes, use tiling technique to speed up the matrix-matrix multiplication without limiting the matrix or tiling size.
+The speed-up must be more than 20% (runtime must be less than 80%).

 Grading guideline
 =================